usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  advances*** may require public accommodations to provide auxiliary aids and services in the future which today would not be required because they would be held to impose undue burdens on such entities.”
 H.R.
 Rep. No. 101-485, pt.
 2, at 108.

- <p>The Department included a provision in the NPRM giving movie
- theater owners and operators the choice to use other technologies to comply with the captioning and audio description requirements of this rule.
+The Department included a provision in the NPRM giving movie theater owners and operators the choice to use other technologies to comply with the captioning and audio description requirements of this rule.
 Proposed &sect; 36.303(g)(2)(ii) provided that &ldquo;[m]ovie theaters may meet their obligation to provide captions to persons with disabilities through use of a different technology, such as open movie captioning, so long as the communication provided is as effective as that provided to movie patrons without disabilities.
 Open movie captioning at some or all showings of movies is never required as a means of compliance with this section, even if it is an undue burden for a theater to exhibit movies with closed movie captioning in an auditorium.”

- <p>Commenters disagreed on whether this provision struck an
- appropriate balance between the cost to movie theaters, the benefit to individuals with hearing and vision disabilities, and the impact on the movie-going experience for individuals without disabilities.
+Commenters disagreed on whether this provision struck an appropriate balance between the cost to movie theaters, the benefit to individuals with hearing and vision disabilities, and the impact on the movie-going experience for individuals without disabilities.
 The majority of